icshwi/e3training/workbook/chapter2.md

 ## Assignments

-Please explain the following jargons by yourself, they are mixed within EPICS and e3 commands.
+Please explain the following jargon by yourself, they are mixed within EPICS and e3 commands.

 ### require